A Front-End Debugging Adventure

 Some background: This code is part of a fancy table component, and allows users to click and drag the border between columns to resize them.

-listener on a thin div along the border, which on mousedown
+It handles this by installing a mousedown listener on a thin div along the border, which on mousedown installs mousemove and mouseup listeners,

 and adds a line to the DOM that moves with the user's cursor (because fancy).
-The mouseup
+The mouseup listener then removes the line.

 For performance reasons, these DOM modifications are performed asynchronously.
 It is here that I expect a race condition.

-Like stack traces, breakpoints in the compiled JS are useless, so I fall back to classic printf
+Like stack traces, breakpoints in the compiled JS are useless, so I fall back to classic printf debugging[1].

 Comparing the logs produced in Chrome with Firefox, I see the following ordering (with numerous ultimately irrelevant steps removed of course):

-Chrome | Firefox |
+| Chrome | Firefox |

-mousedown | mousedown |
+| mousedown | mousedown |

-line added | line added |
+| line added | line added |

-mouseup | mouseup |
+| mouseup | mouseup |

-line removed | mousedown |
+| line removed | mousedown |

-mousedown | Exception |
+| mousedown | Exception |

-line added |
+| line added |

-event is somehow interfering with the mouseup
+Clearly the second mousedown event is somehow interfering with the mouseup handler removing the line.

-But a single click, no matter how quick, does not trigger the event—what is special about the second mousedown
+But a single click, no matter how quick, does not trigger the event—what is special about the second mousedown?

-handlers, the normal order of events is:
+Digging into the mousedown and mouseup handlers, the normal order of events is:

 - The

-, and schedules it to be added to the DOM. - Once
+mousedownhandler creates a div, storing it as a private class member_lineElem, and schedules it to be added to the DOM. - Once

-handler is installed. - When the
+_lineElemis added to the DOM, themouseuphandler is installed. - When the

-handler is triggered, it removes_lineElem
+mouseuphandler is triggered, it removes_lineElemfrom the DOM.

-Given that we observed the second mousedown
+Given that we observed the second mousedown event before the line was removed,

 the buggy order of events must be: